How to calculate a property’s current market value

 • Sale timing: Recent sales (ideally within the past 3–6 months) give a better reflection of current market conditions.

 A licensed appraiser conducts a detailed evaluation of the property.
-They analyze factors such as:
+According to the Appraisal Institute, professional appraisers analyze factors such as:

 • Physical characteristics (size, condition, age).